bhauman/lein-figwheel/README.md

 The important part here is that you have to have at least one `build` and that build has to have `:optimizations` set to `:none`.

 The output directory has to be in a directory that can be served by the static webserver.
-The default for the webserver root is "resources/public" so your output files need to be in a subdirectory of "resources/public" unless you change the webserver root.
+The default for the webserver root is "resources/public" so your output files need to be in a subdirectory "resources/public" unless you change the webserver root.
+For now the webserver root has to be in a subdirectory of `resources`.

 Start the figwheel server.
 (This will get the first optimizations none build)